BenchBadr/BenchBadr/README.md

-Starting over is not redoing — Caius Julius Caesar
+Starting over is not redoing — Caius Julius Caesar<br>
 $17^2 \cdot 7$
 - 👀 I’m interested in web development, artificial intelligences and rom-hacking.
 - 🔬 Irl I'm 16 years old, in High School, doing Maths, Physics and Chemistry and Digital Sciences